Lipaanek/RDUtils/Documentation.md

 ## 1. MathUtils
 MathUtils is library that takes most used functions and turns them into one **signle** function
 >[!IMPORTANT]
->Many functions are missing or are under construction (for example logic gates).
+>Many functions are missing or are under construction.

 ### A. Clamp
 ```luau